luisrausseo/TTUWAR/README.md

 * Get unique username from Facebook API for the leaderboard.
 * Integrate more login options (Google Play and/or email).
 * Expand multiplayer system so that it remains consistent between map and game changes.
-* Integrate the multiplayer system to whole project
+* Integrate the multiplayer system to whole project.

 ## References